-Note: The use of the connection method parameter to control when the SDP offer/answer process is initiated only supported in the first party call control (1PCC) operating mode.
+Note: The use of the connection method parameter to control when the SDP offer/answer process is initiated is supported only in the first party call control (1PCC) operating mode.
 In the third party call control (3PCC) operating mode, the application explicitly controls when the SDP offer and answer are sent and the connection method parameter is not supported.